- What are Honor Society Foundation Scam Emails?

 - Bank account number

 Now that you have entered your information into an Honor Society Foundation scam website, scammers have gained access to your sensitive personal and financial information.
-They can use this information to make fraudulent charges to your credit card or bank accounts and access your other online accounts.
+They can use this information to make fraudulent charges to your credit card or bank accounts and potentially compromise your other online accounts.

 How to Beat Honors Society Foundation Scams

-Scammers who send Honor Society Foundation scam emails are well aware they’re preying on the vulnerable student population.
+Scammers who send Honor Society Foundation scam emails are well aware they're preying on vulnerable high school and college students.
 Avoid the dangers of Honor Society Foundation scam emails by following these best practices.